armadillu/ofxRemoteUI/README.md

 It uses Macros + the singleton pattern to make it very easy to share any variable you want to edit remotely, in any class of your project.

---Update!-- @kritzikratzi made a Processing version of this! https://github.com/kritzikratzi/remoteUI-java
+--Update!-- @kritzikratzi made a Processing version of this! https://github.com/kritzikratzi/remoteUI-java Alos, the OSX client allows to copy all params as plain text.
+You can also paste them back after editing them!
+Thx to @kritzikratzi for this!

 [demo video](http://youtu.be/e6mzo8YavoM)